Micha-ohne-el/sugar/README.md

 ## Running the program
 * Navigate to the project root (`cd ~/Documents/sugar` for example).
+* Run `pip install -r requirements.txt` to install all dependencies in one go.
 * Run `python sugar [args...]`.
   See the docs for a proper explanation on the commandline arguments.